Nickname: The Toffees

 Ground: Goodison Park, Liverpool, L4 4EL

-Home - Royal blue and white shirts, white shorts, royal blue socks
+Home - Blue shirts, white shorts and socks

-Away - Yellow shirts, blue shorts, yellow socks
+Away - White shirts, blue shorts and socks

 |Transfers - In and Out|